song-ahn/h5p-multi-choice-sheridan/README.md

 ## Changes
 - Forked from the original v1.16.7
-- Added the font options
+- Added the font options in the RTF edtor
 - Changed the class & type name
+- Changed the default font